FaroShuffleWhileCoding/Updated-Faro-Shuffle-Tool-2025/README.md

 - Maximum sequence length of 6 shuffles
 - Calculations based on mathematical models
 - Returns 'Invalid' for positions that require more than 6 shuffles
-- Results are limited to binary sequences (Out / Modified In shuffles only)
+- Results are limited to binary sequences (Perfect Out / Modified In shuffles only)

 ## Support the Project